wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 SELECT DISTINCT * FROM /exampleRegion WHERE ID < 101 ORDER BY ID desc
 ```

-**Note:** If you are using ORDER BY queries, you must implement the equals and hashCode methods for the objects that you query.
+**注意:** If you are using ORDER BY queries, you must implement the equals and hashCode methods for the objects that you query.

 **Preset Query Functions**